 The Laboratory Management System directs laboratory employees to avoid any activity, interest, or association that interferes or appears to interfere with their independent exercise of professional judgment.
 Any conflicts of interest or concerns shall be brought to the attention of the employee's direct supervisor immediately.
+Laboratory personnel follow the Personal Relationship Conflict of Interest Policy below.

 State of Alaska laboratory employees will complete and submit a State of Alaska Ethics Disclosure Form to request permission for outside employment, including volunteer work.
 Personnel employed by APD will submit ethics disclosures to the Quality Assurance Manager to be stored in the quality assurance records.